CBA-Consult/ICT-Governance-Framework-Application/README.md

 Both the amount of new services and the amount of blueprint new combinations to make are a constant stream of both version controls.
 Versions for the applications and versioning for the guiding blueprints governanceframework and the diffrences between them.
 The latest compliance score was by selecting several high priority iso standards, policies and sox or soc measures to mitigate risks they showed an exponential amount of growth.
 Fit gap analyses between each governing framework.
 The fit gap between two iso standards as well as the overlap from a sox policy as and soc policy could overlap.
 As well as the privacy shield in as the US Privacy Shield could overlap in main areas with the European GDPR policy a fit gap analyses between both policies should highlight the overlap between the standards in governance.

 With the integration of contract management into the Azure portal the following article provide a possible better solution to the above named github repo. https://pwc.to/3LBQCzp

+It sounds like you're discussing a comprehensive IT management framework designed for optimizing governance in a multi-cloud environment.
+The CBA Consult IT Management Framework aims to leverage innovative IT solutions to maintain and update governance frameworks, ensuring compliance with business and regulatory requirements.

+**Key Points of the CBA Consult IT Management Framework:**
+- **Automation:** Partly automates the governance framework based on business and compliance requirements.
+- **Updates:** Ensures the governance framework and supporting infrastructure are updated with relevant policy, compliance, and blueprint adjustments.
+- **Secure Score Comparison:** Compares the current secure score with a blueprint-initiated secure score to guide integration and policy adjustments.
+- **Risk Management:** Utilizes blueprints to manage risks by controlling the activation and configuration of new services within the Azure portal.
+- **Compliance Alignment:** Aligns with location-based compliance regulations and automates the comparison between governance frameworks and service implementations.
+- **Strategic Control:** Provides strategic control over service integration and adoption, with blueprint restrictions guiding the activation of services.
+- **Non-Automatic Integration:** New services are not automatically added to the production environment; they require governance framework and blueprint adjustments first.
+- **Mobile Application:** Offers a mobile application for end-user assessment of compliance and security ([ICT Governance Framework Application](https://xd.adobe.com/view/0ca1c123-cf98-43de-8aab-a71dad328273-59f2)).
+- **Version Control:** Manages a constant stream of new services and blueprint combinations, with version control for applications and governance frameworks.
+- **Compliance Scoring:** Utilizes high-priority ISO standards, policies, and SOX or SOC measures for compliance scoring and risk mitigation.
+- **Fit Gap Analysis:** Conducts fit gap analyses between governance frameworks, ISO standards, and policies like SOX, SOC, US Privacy Shield, and GDPR to identify overlaps and gaps.

+The integration of contract management into the Azure portal, as mentioned in the provided article, seems to offer a solution that enhances the governance framework by streamlining contract management processes.